Downwind

 The Downwind installation combines art, engineering and science research and is composed of twenty pods that sense human presence and respond by breathing smells on the audience.
 The whole of nature is communicating with olfactory signals largely disregarded by humans despite their measurable effects on human behaviour and emotions.

 The pods sense human presence and respond by expressing controlled delivery of 20 specifically chosen smell compounds in calibrated amounts via a programmed mechanism that uses arduinos, servo motors, ultrasonic distance sensors.
 The smell compounds that the pods exhale are ones known to elicit specific anosmias ( loss of sense of smell ) for some, and not for others.
-List of compounds here.
+List of olfactory compounds here ( 2013).
 Backdrop painting: Stockholm tar and plastic.

 Downwind explores our differences in olfactory sensitivity and selectivity due to the genetic basis of human olfactory variability and the perception of odiferous sequences in changed contexts.
 The revolutionary wind of genetic discovery suggests that we may not all be perceiving the same reality.